Technological revolution: Structure of technological revolution

-Every revolution utilizes something that is cheap.
-For instance, the Industrial Revolution had cheap coal for iron steam engines which led to production of Iron railways.
-The same applied in the technological revolution where there was cheap microelectronics for computers which thus progressed the internet.
+Technological revolutions has historically been seen to focus on cost reduction.
+For instance, the accessibility of coal at a low cost during the Industrial Revolution allowed for iron steam engines which led to production of Iron railways, and the progression of the internet was contributed by inexpensive microelectronics for computer development.
 A combination of low-cost input and new infrastructures are at the core of each revolution to achieve their all pervasive impact.